f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

     Boston-r10900-1#

-You can also view the tenants running status by issuing the CLI command **show tenants**.
+You can also view the tenant's running status by issuing the CLI command **show tenants**.

 .. code-block:: bash